 Catalyst uses direct service to investigate questions of social justice and community.
-These trips are designed to provide students with an opportunity to participate in community service projects over spring break.
-Each trip is led by student leaders and supported by staff resource persons.
+These trips are designed to provide students with an opportunity to participate over spring break in community service projects addressing vital social justice issues.
+Each trip is led by a team of student co-leaders and supported by staff resource persons.